kt3k/deno_snippets/README.md

 ```
 Usage: is_cached.ts <URL>

-Check if URL is cached in DENO_DIR.
+Check if the URL is cached in DENO_DIR.

-Some of urls can't be cached.
+Usually a script is cached when once loaded by deno, but some of urls (e.g. https://deno.land/x/dext@0.10.5/cli.ts ) can't be cached in DENO_DIR for unknown reason.
+This script is a tool for finding which can be cached and which can't.
 ```

 # list_deps.ts